Skip to Content

 WCWP-40200

 Many of us have had fascinating lives, whether lived inwardly or outwardly, during childhood long ago or in the past decade.
 But when it comes to writing a memoir, where do we begin?
 The day of our birth?
 The day we left home?
 The beginning or end of a marriage?
 Memoir is most successful when it is not the "story of a life" but a focused part of that life: a dozen summers spent working on a grandfather's farm; a long relationship with a dying relative; the first year of law school.
 In this course, students will explore methods for planning and focusing on what their memoirs should be.
-By the end of this class, students will complete the first 20-30 pages of a book-length memoir.
+Use of a plotting tool to create structure will be covered.
+In this course, students will complete the first 20-30 pages of a book-length memoir.

 Course Information